Ashritha2001/Homeassignment3/README.md

 3. Compare reconstruction quality of noisy vs. clean images.
 4. Explain a real-world application of denoising autoencoders (e.g., medical imaging).

+Answer: In medical imaging, denoising autoencoders are used to clean MRI or CT images corrupted by scanner noise — crucial for clearer diagnostics.

 ---

 ## Q3: Implementing an RNN for Text Generation